 Charge Cards

 Because charge cards don’t have any pre-set spending limit, they require a strong credit history.
-In order to use this type of card, you also need to pay your balances in full at the end of every month.
+To use this type of card, you must also pay your balances in full at the end of every month.

 Secured Credit Cards